Leo Tolstoy

 November 10

-From the hour the leaders of the churches proclaimed: “please us and the holy spirit,” i.e. when they had elevated external authority over the inner one and deemed the results of their churches’ pitiful human reasoning more important and more sacred than the truly holy one that exists within the human being—his reason and his conscience—from that hour began the lie that lulls people’s bodies and souls, which has ruined millions of human beings and which continues its terrible work right up to this very day.
+From the hour when the first members of the church councils said: “for it seemed good to the Holy Spirit, and to us,” that is, when they elevated external authority over the inner one and deemed the results of their councils’ pitiful human reasoning more important and more sacred than the truly holy one that exists within the human being—his reason and his conscience—from that hour began the lie that lulls people’s bodies and souls, which has ruined millions of human beings and which continues its terrible work right up to this very day.

 1